adobe-apiplatform/user-sync.py/docs/en/user-manual/configuring_user_sync_tool.md

 tool in test mode first (by supplying the -t parameter), so that you can see the result before running live.

+The following examples use `--users all` to select users, but you may want to use `--users mapped` to select only users in directory groups listed in your configuration file, or `--users file f.csv` to select a smaller set of test users listed in a file.

 ###  User Creation

 1. Create one or more test users in enterprise directory.